 Environmental racism is the (highly substantiated) idea that environmental risks are allocated disproportionately along the lines of race, often without the input of the affected communities of color.

-I'm going to give you a choice today based on what you need: #1) lighthearted commentary about a specific issue or #2) a broad visualization of environmental justice.
-I'm giving you bonus resources for both!
+How do we bridge these gaps and start thinking about environmental justice?
+For the two videos below, we're giving you a choice based on what you need: 1) lighthearted commentary about a specific issue or 2) a broad visualization of environmental justice.

 What you do have to know is so many major crises, like this pipeline protest, Flint water poisoning, and even something as natural as Hurricane Katrina have deep roots in environmental justice.